 Mammal community dynamics in altered ecosystems

-Despite their important ecological roles and socioeconomic significance, many terrestrial mammal populations are threatened by a range of anthropogenic stressors, including hunting, habitat loss, and climate change.
+Despite their important ecological and cultural roles and values, many terrestrial mammal populations are threatened by a range of anthropogenic stressors, including hunting, habitat loss, and climate change.
 Other mammals successfully exploit anthropogenic environments due to changes in habitat suitability or predation pressure.
 Wildlife management has typically focused on single-species assessments and actions, yet a fuller accounting of wildlife “winners and losers” is needed for effective landscape-level conservation.
 Our research looks across species, scales, and stressors to seek general principles in wildlife population regulation and community structure within altered ecosystems.
 We use multispecies survey tools and coordinated distributed surveys to capitalize on large-scale management experiments, both planned and unplanned.

 Coexisting with large carnivores

 Large mammalian carnivores represent a particular challenge for wildlife management.
 They can generate significant support for conservation and their loss may cause cascading effects through an ecosystem.
 However, carnivore populations require large, interconnected habitats with abundant prey, and frequently create conflict with remote or expanding human communities.
 Coexisting with carnivores therefore requires a landscape-level perspective alongside effective approaches for resolving conflicts and mitigating risks to people and prey.
 Navigating inevitable trade-offs necessitates reliable information on carnivore ecology in degraded and managed landscapes, as well as on human behaviours and tolerance of carnivores.